1. Geographical Diversity of India

 Indian Islands

-Concept 1: What are Indian
+1: What are Indian Islands?

-Indian Islands are groups of islands located in:
+Indian Islands are groups of

 - Indian Ocean